ektagarg/basis-image-server/README.md

 A Golang server to convert .png files into .basis format

 ## Setup
-To run this project, you should have Go installed ain your system, then run this
+To run this project, you should have Go installed gin your system, then run this
 ```
-go run server.js
+go run server.go
 ```

 ## Usage